Deploy Exim as a Send-only Mail Server on Ubuntu 12.04

 Updated by Alex Fornuto

 Many Linux server applications need to send email.
 Cron jobs use mail services to deliver reports on jobs that have run, web applications require mail support for user registration functions, and other applications may need to send alerts via SMTP.
-This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Ubuntu 12.04 LTS (Precise Pangolin) Linux VPS.
+This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Ubuntu 12.04 LTS (Precise Pangolin) Linode.

 You’ll gain the ability to send mail from

 localhost through either a traditional “sendmail” style interface or via port 25 locally.
 As this guide is not intended to provide a full send/receive mail solution, please refer to our other email guides for ways to implement such configurations.